pantelis/aiml-common/projects/vqa/index.md

 The [CLEVR dataset](https://knowyourdata-tfds.withgoogle.com/#tab=STATS&dataset=clevr) is a synthetic photorealistic 3D dataset.
 You will apply the [NeuroSymbolic VQA](https://arxiv.org/pdf/1810.02338.pdf) approach to it.
 Feel free to consult the implementation of the approach [here](https://github.com/kexinyi/ns-vqa) but you need to bring up your own repo that can demonstrate the technique (see below) with the latest versions of the frameworks of your choice.

 In all the items below, include descriptions of all impediments you will face in your attempt to replicate the results.
 When the paper gives you options, always select the least possible number of examples, questions etc. to ensure that the code runs in your environment.
-Test only for the CLEVR dataset.
+Test and obtain results only for the CLEVR dataset.

 ### Scene Parser (10 points)